6 Captains Log still.png

 Cooked

-The day started at 4am, two hours ahead of the alarm, and involved the final packing of the van which dragged on well beyond departure time.
+The day started at 4am, two hours ahead of the alarm.
+The final packing of the van dragged on well beyond departure time, taking so much longer than anticipated.
 When we finally pulled out of Cape Town, we stuck to the best harbour protocols: slow as you can, this is a wake-free zone.

-It was only when we hit the high seas of the N7 motorway that something on the dash began to flash a warning.
-Not to say that the engine was over heating.
+It was only when we hit the high seas of the N7 motorway that something on the dash began to flash a warning, and it wasn’t the engine over heating.

 Something far more horrid was on the stew.
-Outside, the ambient temperature hit 29°C, then 31,5°C, then 34°C, 36°C, 37.5°C… by the time we rolled into the outskirts of Clanwilliam, I thought the dial would break.
+Outside, the ambient temperature hit 29°C, then 31,5°C, then 34°C, 36°C, 37.5°C… by the time we rolled into the outskirts of Clanwilliam, four hours’ drive north of Cape Town, I thought the dial would break.
 It was 39°C outside.

 39°C.